Siblings burglarize ex-boyfriend’s residence; arrested

-Dothan siblings were arrested Thursday after police say the brother and sister burglarized the residence of the sister’s former boyfriend’
+Dothan siblings were arrested Thursday after police say the brother and sister burglarized the residence of the sister’s former boyfriend.

 Andrea LaJayce Sanders, 20, and Anthonio Fidel Sanders Jr., 21, are both charged with second-degree burglary.

-“During the investigation it was determined the siblings unlawfully made entry into Sander’s ex-boyfriend's residence,” Dothan Sgt.
+“During the investigation it was determined the siblings unlawfully made entry into Sanders' ex-boyfriend's residence,” Dothan Sgt.
 Tim Mullis said.

 The ex-boyfriend and his new girlfriend were inside the residence at the time the alleged crime occurred.